halpeter/python-analysis/README.md

 ## PyPoll

-* In this challenge, I was tasked with helping a small, rural town modernize its vote counting process.
+* In this part of the porject, I was tasked with helping a small, rural town modernize its vote counting process.

 * I was given a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 My task was to create a Python script that analyzes the votes and calculates each of the following: